-Saturday was a typical 90-degree summer day in the South, which meant the heat was accompanied by extreme humidity, so simply walking outside felt like I had been bathed in honey.
-And I had to mow the lawn… again.
+It was a 90-degree summer day in the South, which means the heat was accompanied with extreme humidity so walking outside feels like you’ve been bathed in honey.
+And I had mow the lawn… again.
 Ugh!

 Cutting grass is a task I do not particularly enjoy.
 In fact, I could honestly say I’d rather get a series of rabies shots than have to plow back and forth across the yard for two hours in a miserable sauna, just to repeat the same laborious chore again the next weekend.
 I try to keep myself motivated by hoping I’ll shed a few pounds in the process, but I usually just grumble.